Ljungwaldh/Milestone-Project-3/README.md

 ### User Stories
 1. As a new visitor to the website, I want it to be very clear as to what the purpose of the website is
-2. As a user new to the mad lib concept, I want information about this presented early and clearly during the experience
+2. As a new user to the mad lib concept, I want information about this presented early and clearly during the experience
 3. As a new user to the website, I want to be able to get started quickly in creating my own mad lib
-4. As a new user to the website, I want to be able to navigate myself easily to different paets of the website
+4. As a new user to the website, I want to be able to navigate myself easily to different parts of the website
 5. As a new user to the website, I want to be able to easily see previously generated mad lib entries
 6. As a new user/returning to the website, I want to be able to get in touch with the site owner to suggest new themes for the mad lib generator
 7. As a new/returning user to the website, I want to be able to not only read my mad lib entries, but to also be able to edit and delete these if I so please
-8. As a new/returning user, I want to be the only one who can edit and delete my mad lib entries through apporpriate user authentication
+8. As a new/returning user, I want to be the only one who can edit and delete my mad lib entries through appropriate user authentication

 ## Design Choices
 My design choices were motivated by wanting to create a website that felt both fun but at the same time give it the look and feel that it would be for adults.
 I wanted the website to be easy to use and navigate across as well as create positive/humorous experiences for users.
 The choices I made included the following: